Adarshgupta5255/Arduino-Based-Home-Automation-Using-TV-Remote/README.md

-# Arduino-Project
+# Arduino-Project <br />
-Arduino Based Home Automation using TV remote.
+Arduino Based Home Automation using TV remote. <br />
-Here We control our home appliances with TV remote.
+Here We control our home appliances with TV remote.<br />